Year 7 Curriculum

 Assessment & Monitoring

-Each term, your daughter will begin a new scheme of work which encompasses a range of reading, writing and spoken language skills used in a variety of contexts.
+Each term, your child will begin a new scheme of work which encompasses a range of reading, writing and spoken language skills used in a variety of contexts.

-Your daughter will also practise a range of writing skills designed to understand and appreciate the writer’s craft including: setting, atmosphere and character.
-She will be encouraged to develop her technical accuracy through: ambitious vocabulary choices; the manipulation of sentence structures for different effects; a controlled use of punctuation, a confident grasp of grammar and attention to detail in relation to spelling.
+Your child will also practise a range of writing skills designed to understand and appreciate the writer’s craft including: setting, atmosphere and character.
+They will be encouraged to develop their technical accuracy through: ambitious vocabulary choices; the manipulation of sentence structures for different effects; a controlled use of punctuation, a confident grasp of grammar and attention to detail in relation to spelling.
 Assessment will take place in the form of extended pieces of writing and regular literacy tests.

-In addition to the prescribed schemes of work, your daughter will undertake daily starter activities during English lessons which focus on five important concepts of literacy: spelling, grammar, punctuation, vocabulary and inference.
+In addition to the prescribed schemes of work, students will undertake daily starter activities during English lessons which focus on five important concepts of literacy: spelling, grammar, punctuation, vocabulary and inference.
 These will be tracked throughout the year and assessed each term.
-These scores are available to view in your daughter’s English book and will enable you to monitor her progress throughout Key Stage 3 and help her target the relevant areas for revision.
+These scores are available to view in your child’s English book and will enable you to monitor their progress throughout Key Stage 3 and help their target the relevant areas for revision.

 Form time intervention takes place on a weekly basis with students receiving extra support for reading and spelling.

-If you have problems accessing www.samlearning.com at home, the homework clubs are the ideal opportunity for your daughter to access the internet in school.
+If you have problems accessing www.samlearning.com at home, the homework clubs are the ideal opportunity to access the internet in school.

 Recommended reading lists are also available from class teachers to support each scheme of work.
 Most of these titles can be found in the Learning Resource Centre.

 Throughout Key Stage 3, there are a variety of fun and engaging extra-curricular clubs available at lunchtime.
-The extra-curricular clubs will encourage your daughter to work with students from other year groups and to form new friendships.
+The extra-curricular clubs will encourage your child to work with students from other year groups and to form new friendships and include:

 – Harry Potter Club